Understanding Utility Costs In Aruba Homes

 • Use LED lighting and efficient laundry and kitchen appliances.

 • Consider solar PV and, if relevant, battery storage.
-Verify interconnection and any net-metering or export credit rules with the local utility before investing.

 Billing setups to confirm